-With the future of the wedding industry the subject of much discussion, and talk of us having to deal with coronavirus ‘well into 2021’ we explore what weddings after Covid-19 might look like in the long run.
+With the future of the wedding industry still the subject of much discussion, and reality hitting that we’ll be tackling coronavirus ‘well into 2021’ we explore what weddings after Covid-19 might look like in the long run.

 It’s no secret the wedding industry is one that’s been hit particularly hard by the global coronavirus pandemic.
-However, as small wedding ceremonies have been given the go-ahead, there’s greater speculation than ever over what weddings after Covid-19 will look like in the months and years to come.
+However, as small wedding ceremonies are able to take place, there’s greater speculation than ever over what weddings after Covid-19 will look like in the months and years to come.

-While some suppliers have already adapted to the ‘new normal’ with the likes of virtual bridal appointments and online venue tours, and brides-to-be are adjusting to a life of hen parties and wedding planning over Zoom, the future of the wedding industry remains an uncertain topic.
+While some suppliers readily adapted to the ‘new normal’ with the likes of virtual bridal appointments and online venue tours, and brides-to-be adjusted to a life of hen parties and wedding planning over Zoom, the future of the wedding industry remains an uncertain topic.

 Wedding Planning After Covid-19